zackaira/Theme-Site-Kit/readme.txt

 Whether you're a theme developer, client site website builder, or a DIY user for your own build, Theme Site Kit helps you take control of your website with ease.

+Every feature above is lightweight, toggle-able, and built for the modern WordPress block editor—helping you launch faster, rank better, and keep your site secure.
+Install Theme Site Kit today and streamline your workflow!

 **NOTE:** Theme Site Kit was built for all personal client web development work...
 And then released into the wild!

 ## Theme Site Kit Current Features

-&#9989; **Disable Comments**: Easily turn off comments across your entire site or manage them individually on each post or page.

-&#9989; **Maintenance Mode for WP**: Hide your website behind a maintenance mode splash page while you're building, allowing access only to logged in users or selected user roles.
+&#9989; **Disable Comments**:
+Instantly disable comments in WordPress across your whole site, or simply turn off comments on selected posts and pages or custom post types.
+This lightweight comment-control plugin keeps spam away and creates a cleaner experience for posts, pages, portfolios, landing pages, and more - No code needed!

+&#9989; **Maintenance Mode for WordPress**:
+Flip a switch to activate a simple maintenance mode plugin for WordPress.
+Select whether isitors see a site "under construction" page or a "coming soon" page, while logged-in admins (or any role you choose) can keep working on the website in the background until you turn off maintenance mode.

-&#9989; **Safe SVG Uploads**: Enable and safely upload SVG files to your media library without security risks.
+&#9989; **Safe SVG Uploads**:
+Easily upload SVG images to WordPress without worrying about vulnerabilities.
+Our SVG uploader sanitizes and cleans every file, giving you crisp, scalable logos and icons in both the Block Editor or the older Classic Editor.
+Enjoy full SVG support in WordPress with zero security headaches.

-&#9989; **Floating Contact & Social Links**: Add eye-catching floating buttons to the side of your website, to connect users to your social profiles or contact information even quicker.
+&#9989; **Floating Contact & Social Links**:
+Add eye-catching floating social icons in WordPress that stick to the side of the screen on desktop and mobile.
+Create sticky icons like WhatsApp chat link, quick-call phone icon, or a full social sidebar for Instagram, Facebook, and X, all fully customizable and animated in.

-&#9989; **Import Full Page Layouts**: Quickly build beautiful pages by importing ready-made, professionally designed full-page layouts from our growing layouts library.
+&#9989; **Import Full Page Layouts**:
+Kick-start any project by importing neatly designed full-page templates for WordPress.
+Each layout is 100% Gutenberg and mobile-friendly.
+With our Gutenberg page importer, launch beautiful landing pages, service pages, or blog homepages in seconds, and edit them to fit your content, no design skills required.

-&#9989; **Block Patterns for Faster Site Building**: Access our growing library of pre-designed Block Patterns to speed up page creation in the WordPress editor.
+&#9989; **Block Patterns for Faster Site Building**:
+Speed up site creation with our expanding collection of WordPress block patterns.
+Drop in polished hero banners, pricing tables, call-to-action banners and more straight from our growing Gutenberg pattern library, perfect for anyone who wants pre-designed blocks to make your own and faster publishing.

+&#9989; **Custom Code Snippets**:
+Easily add your own custom code snippets to WordPress.
+Select to add custom PHP code, WordPress hooks or filters, add custom CSS for extra styling, or add your own custom JavaScript code to your site.
+Toggle each snippet on or off with one click, choose whether it runs on the front-end, in wp-admin, or both, and keep your site lean without editing functions.php or needing to create a child theme.
+A safer, faster way to apply lightweight styling tweaks, custom hooks or filters, or tracking scripts.

+&#9989; **Duplicate Posts & Pages - One-Click Clone (Coming Soon)**:
+We'll soon be adding the abolity to instantly duplicate any post, page, CPT, or WooCommerce products.
+All content, images, and blocks copy into a draft, ready to edit and publish.

 &#128312; We're working on adding more features...
 Send us some ideas and maybe we can add on the features you need!

 ## Theme Site Kit PRO Features:

-&#9989; **Custom Slide-Out Mobile Navigation**: Extend the WordPress core Navigation block with a slick, mobile-friendly slide-out menu for a better user experience.
+&#9989; **Custom Slide-Out Mobile Navigation**:

-&#9989; **Custom Post Types**: Add unlimited Custom Post types to your WordPress website such as Case Studies, Projects or any custom post types you need for your clients website.

-&#9989; **Custom Maintenance Mode Templates**: Unlock full design control with Theme Site Kit Pro - customize default template colors, build your own Maintenance Mode page using the intuitive WordPress block editor, or instantly import our pre-designed page layouts to use for your 'Maintenance Mode' template.
+Replace the default WordPress mobile modal menu with a sleek, slide-out mobile navigation that glides in from the side for fingertip control.
+Built on top of the core Navigation block, this upgrade delivers a fast, app-like experience on phones and tablets while staying fully accessible on desktop.

+&#9989; **Custom Post Types**:
+Spin up limitless WordPress custom post types, for Case Studies, Projects, Portfolios, Recipes, or anything your client needs, right from the Theme Site Kit dashboard settings.
+Each Custom Post Type can include its own archive page, single-post page, categories, and tags for clean content organization and easier SEO.

+&#9989; **Custom Maintenance Mode Templates**:
+With Theme Site Kit PRO you can design your own "maintenance mode" or "coming soon" page in the Block Editor, tweak colors and typography, or instantly import our pre-built layout templates.
+Launch a branded coming-soon template in minutes, keeping visitors informed while your team works behind the scenes.

-&#9989; **Unlimited Social / Contact links**: Display any or all of the social links you need to so users can find you online.
+&#9989; **Unlimited Social / Contact links**:

-&#9989; **Code Snippets coming soon...**:
+Add as many social icons and contact buttons as you need - WhatsApp chat, phone, email, Instagram, Facebook, X, LinkedIn, and lots more.
+Rearrange, style, and animate your floating sidebar so users can reach you on every channel.

+&#9989; **Custom Code Snippets**:
+Unlock precision control over your WordPress custom code snippets.
+Apply PHP, custom CSS, or JavaScript to specific pages or posts, or individual WooCommerce page, products and checkout pages, all from the same intuitive dashboard.
+Turn on CSS and JavaScript minification for extra site performance, and disable or edit it anytime without touching theme files.
+Fine-tune exactly where your custom code runs while keeping your website blazing fast.

 ## Need help?
 We're here to help!